CowardlyCat2/Sparx-Maths-TimesTables/README.md

 # Sparx-Maths-TimesTables
 This means that you just need to click s on your keyboard and it will peform the calculation.
-Currently it can only do multiplication.
+At the moment it can now do all of the calculations.
+It however can't do the one where it tells you a calculation and you need to remember it.

 **Installation**